Is it OK to write fanfiction?

 I recently found myself in a rabbit hole researching fanfiction and copyright.

 Do people publish fanfiction?

-Syfy Channels Blastr was recently writing an article about Paramount’s copyright lawsuit against the creators of Axanar, and they asked me to compile a list of previous legal disputes related to Star Trek fanfiction.
-The question often asked at OTW is whether the fanfiction author has copyright for his work.
+Syfy Channels Blastr recently wrote an article about Paramount’s copyright lawsuit against the creators of Axanar, and compiled a list of previous legal disputes related to Star Trek fanfiction.
+The question often asked is whether the fanfiction author has copyright for his work.

 While fans believe they have ideas about what their favorite characters should do and what new adventures they should embark on, these fan-created stories should not be published or claimed to be original works.